*This is a very rare [unpublished] interview originally conducted in the late 80′s.

 What do you think of all the classifications in Metal these days and or where do you see yourself fitting in?

 DP: “Heavy Metal.
 Fu** the classifications.
 Call it butt fu** metal, whatever you want to call it!”

 So, like myself – it appears you think classifications suck too then?

 OK, getting back to the beginning of the band, what are some of the bands that had a major impact on you?

 DP: “When I was little I got cardboard guitars because I wanted to play.
 In those days it was THE WHO, HENDRIX and HUMBLE PIE.
 I was like nine years old then.
 Then I discovered JUDAS PRIEST.
 Lee was into DEEP PURPLE.”

-Lee Altus decides to wake up and chime in…
+Lee Altus decides to wake up [laughs] and chimed in…

 DP: “Alright, everybody, he IS into PURPLE!
 Lee was able to get DEEP PURPLE albums on the black market in Russia.
 Lee, did you ever get JUDAS PRIEST there too?
 Yo, Ivan, hey Boris, did you ever get PRIEST in Odessa too?”

 DP: “Fu** you, you got PURPLE albums in Russia, that’s all I am saying.”

 Lee: “You said I WAS into PURPLE.”